TatuMon/sshy/docs/src/implementation/commands.md

 prompting the user for input that will be forwarded to `commands::SshKeygen`
 8. Finally, when the command finishes (after receiving the `CmdFinished(...)` message), a popup will show the result of it.

+## Task event handling
+All tasks should communicate with the main loop via messages, like every communication in this app.
+To do this, the EventHandler has two fields defined, `task_msg_rx` and `task_msg_tx`, which are the receiving and sending halves of `mpsc` channel.
+All created commands and subprocesses must have a copy of `task_msg_tx` to be able to communicate with the receiving end of the channel, which is reserved for the EventHandler that then reads it when `poll_messages` is called.